SohrabSamimi/Neural-Network-learning-of-Cosine/README.md

 We notice that the model performs well on the training data but does not generalize well outside.

-We show here under the evaluation of the learned model on the interval [-3,3]: we see that on the training set the two curve almost exactly agree, but not on the rest.
+We show here under the curve of the cosine function and the curve of the evaluation of the learned model on the interval [-3,3]: we see that on the training set the two curve almost exactly agree, but not on the rest.